model-checking/kani-verifier-blog/_posts/2024-01-29-safety-of-methods-for-numeric-primitive-types.md

 );
 ```

 This macro generates harnesses that verify widening_mul over specified input intervals, ensuring that it operates safely across different ranges.
+By verifying these safe APIs, we validated that they uphold Rust's safety guarantees, even when internally relying on unsafe methods.

 ## Verifying Float to Integer Conversion :